Nouveau récit historique : conversation entre Tatiana Zinga Botao, Malcom Odd et Diane Gistal

 Free

-Monday May 2, 2022 at 06:00 pm
+Wednesday May 22, 2024 at 06:00 pm

-This conversation is presented in collaboration with Nigra Iuventa in conjunction with the exhibition Adam Pendleton: These Things We’ve Done Together.
+This conversation is presented in collaboration with Nigra Iuventa in conjunction with the exhibition Adam Pendleton: These Things We’ve Done Together

 Following the example of Adam Pendleton, African and Afrodescendant artists from the world of the visual arts and other cultural fields—actors, writers, curators, filmmakers and more—are invited to reimagine the terms of art historical discourse and challenge its exclusions.
 They will notably touch on issues related to the development of new paradigms and the importance of work on visual and text-based language.